paveu/content-publisher/README.md

 content-publisher is a project for selling out video content.
 All videos we sell are hosted on an external servers(wistia.com) and their links are embedded to a website as a iframe code.
 If we mark video as a premium then we can sell it out for money by using braintree and payu payment systems.

-  - Heroku deyployment along with AWS S3: [http://content-publisher-pro.herokuapp.com](http://content-publisher-pro.herokuapp.com/)
+  - Heroku deyployment with AWS S3: [http://content-publisher-pro.herokuapp.com](http://content-publisher-pro.herokuapp.com/)
-  - AWS Elastic Beanstalk along with AWS S3: [http://content-publisher-depl.eu-central-1.elasticbeanstalk.com](http://content-publisher-depl.eu-central-1.elasticbeanstalk.com/)
+  - AWS Elastic Beanstalk deployment with AWS S3: [http://content-publisher-depl.eu-central-1.elasticbeanstalk.com](http://content-publisher-depl.eu-central-1.elasticbeanstalk.com/)

 ### Project features
   - selling premium accounts via Braintree and PayU systems